Improving the efficiency of learning-based error mitigation: Improving efficiency of learning-based error mitigation

 \subsection{Clustering of near-Clifford training circuits}

-The most general and widely used method for choosing training circuits for learning-based error mitigation, and CDR in particular, is to randomly replace most of the non-Clifford gates in the circuit of interest by nearby Clifford gates.
+The most popular method for choosing training circuits for CDR is to randomly replace most of the non-Clifford gates in the circuit of interest by nearby Clifford gates~\cite{czarnik2020error,larose2022mitiq,cirstoiu2022volumetric}, as discussed in detail in Appendix~\ref{app:tcirc_rand}.
 We observe that for circuits of interest with a large number of non-Clifford gates this method results in the clustering of training data caused by the clustering of $O^{\rm exact}$ around $0$.
-We visualize this effect in Fig.~\ref{fig:cluster_1obs}(a) for a typical training set obtained with the substitution method for a half-chain correlator of the ground state of an 8-qubit XY model using a noise model derived from gate tomography of IBM Ourense quantum computer.
+We visualize this effect in Fig.~\ref{fig:cluster_1obs}(a) for a typical training set obtained with a random substitution method for a half-chain correlator of the ground state of an 8-qubit XY model using a noise model derived from gate tomography of IBM Ourense quantum computer.

 As a thought experiment we consider the case of both training circuits and circuit of interest satisfying the CDR ansatz (\ref{eq:CDR}) perfectly.
-Then, the clustering of $O^{\rm exact}$ around $0$ implies also clustering of $O^{\rm noisy}$ around $0$.
+Then, the clustering of $O^{\rm exact}$ around $0$ implies also clustering of $O^{\rm noisy}$ around $b$.
 Consequently, a small number of training circuits results in similar values of $O^{\rm noisy}$.
 Therefore, when we estimate $O^{\rm noisy}$ from a finite shot measurement, a much higher number of shots is required to distinguish them than in the case when they are not clustered around a single value.
 If the number of shots is not large enough, coefficients of the fitted CDR ansatz are determined randomly by the shot noise making learning the correct CDR ansatz impossible.
 We find that this toy model explains the poor quality of CDR error mitigation for the case of the 8-qubit XY model and a typical standard training set obtained with small number of shots ($2000$ in this example).
-As we show in Figure~\ref{fig:cluster_1obs}(b), error bars of the finite shot estimates of $O^{\rm noisy}$ are so large that one can obtain nearly arbitrary CDR fit coefficients.
+As we show in Fig.~\ref{fig:cluster_1obs}(b), error bars of the finite shot estimates of $O^{\rm noisy}$ are so large that one can obtain nearly arbitrary CDR fit coefficients.